dsccommunity/SqlServerDsc/README.md

   is enabled that was previously disabled and no other protocol allows connecting to the instance then the parameter `SuppressRestart` must also be used.
+* When connecting to a Failover Cluster where the account `SYSTEM` does not have access then the correct credential must be provided in the built-in parameter `PSDscRunAsCredential`.
+If not the following error can appear; `An internal error occurred`.

 #### Parameters